 - 4x Assault Marines with jump pack, Sergeant with power axe, combat shield, and melta bomb.

-- Land Speeder with two multi-meltas.
+- Land Speeder with multi-melta and assault cannon.

-- Land Speeder with two multi-meltas.
+- Land Speeder with multi-melta and assault cannon.

 +Dedicated Transport+ - Razorback with hunter-killer missile, storm bolter, and twin assault cannon.